 One-time dividends: A one-time dividend payment, also known as a special dividend, is a non-recurring distribution of company profits to shareholders.
 It’s usually larger than regular dividend payments and can be tied to a specific event such as the sale of a large asset.
 This dividend can be in addition to regular dividends.

-There are many ratios that relate to dividends.
-Like the dividend growth rate and dividend coverage rate.
-The dividend coverage/payout ratio is the ratio of a company’s net income as it relates to the dividends paid out to shareholders.
+The dividend payout/coverage ratio is the ratio of a company’s net income as it relates to the dividends paid out to shareholders.
 This is also known as the dividend coverage ratio.
 It’s expressed as a percentage of a company’s net income that is paid out to shareholders.

 Companies who pay dividends use part of their net income to distribute the payments and keep the balance to reinvest in the business, pay off debt, build their cash reserves, launch new initiatives, and so on.